 Once the home of one of the most important empires in the world, Rome is indeed a place to visit if you want to see history first-hand.
-The city itself is already a must-visit in the list of any traveler and keeps centuries of history preserve in its walls and streets.
+The city itself is already a must-visit on the list of any traveler and keeps centuries of history preserved in its streets, and Roman ruins.

-Colosseum, the Roman Forum and the Palatine Hills are definitely the most famous ancient Roman ruins in Rome, however, there are many more Roman buildings that adorn the city and its outskirts, but here in this post, we will highlight the must-see ancient Rome monuments, those you should not miss!
+Colosseum, the Roman Forum, and the Palatine Hills are definitely the most famous ancient monuments in Rome, however, there are many more Roman buildings that adorn the city and its outskirts, but here in this post, we will highlight the must-see ancient Rome monuments, those you should not miss!

-Ancient Rome Monuments: Roman ruins in Rome to Visit
+Ancient Rome Monuments: 13 Must-Visit Roman ruins in Rome

 As the saying goes “Rome was not built in a day”, and since day one, Rome has experienced different people, cultures, and events.

-Which one of them, left their own marks in the Italian Capital that can still be seen nowadays, turning Rome into a special place for history lovers who want to learn more about the history of the civilization.
+Each one of them, left its own marks on the Italian Capital that can still be seen nowadays, turning Rome into a special place for history lovers who want to learn more about the history of the civilization.

 With that said, it is completely safe to assume that if you are looking for the best Roman ruins in Italy, Rome is the right place to go.

-Nearby Rome, there are many other ancient Roman cities to visit, for those interested, many of these Roman cities can be easily be visited as a day trip from Rome.
+Nearby Rome, there are many other ancient Roman cities to visit, for those interested, many of these Roman cities can easily be visited on a day trip from Rome.

-Unfortunately, these cities are all ancient roman bad now, but it is still possible to have a good idea of how life was back when the cities were crowded by pedestrians and wagons.
+Unfortunately, these cities are all ancient roman bad now, but it is still possible to have a good idea of how life was back when the cities were crowded with pedestrians and wagons.